 1. Gutenberg and Elementor Both Support Individual Content Blocks

-With the old WordPress editor, you need to write inside a big text field and include everything into that same rectangle place.
-It feels congested while adding different types of content in the same post or page.
+With the old WordPress editor, you need to write inside a big text field and include everything in that same rectangle place.
+It feels congested while adding different types of content to the same post or page.

 But Gutenberg has introduced a better approach providing separate blocks for each individual piece of content.
 For example, an image is a separate block, a paragraph or heading is a separate block, a button is a separate block, and so on: